jonathanstowe/Tinky/Documentation.md

 ### method ACCEPTS

     multi method ACCEPTS(State:D $state) returns Bool
     multi method ACCEPTS(Object:D $object) returns Bool

-This is used to smart match the transition against either a [Tinky::State](Tinky::State) (returning True if the State matches the transition's `from` state,) or a [Tink::Object](Tink::Object) (returning True if the object's current state matches the transition's `from` state.)
+This is used to smart match the transition against either a [Tinky::State](Tinky::State) (returning True if the State matches the transition's `from` state,) or a [Tinky::Object](Tinky::Object) (returning True if the object's current state matches the transition's `from` state.)

 ### attribute validators